-3.3 Tropospheric ozone in the CCMI models
+3.1 Tropospheric ozone in the CCMI models

-We now consider SOCOL's tropospheric ozone bias in the context of the CCMI models.
-Figure 6 illustrates the diversity in simulated tropospheric ozone amongst the CCMI models.
-Despite most of the models using ozone precursor emissions following the REF-C1 recommendations (Section 2.1), they simulate vastly different representations of tropospheric ozone.
-A few of the models are closely related, as discussed by Morgenstern et al. (2017); for example the CESM1 models, WACCM and CAM4-chem, are essentially the same model in terms of tropospheric ozone.
+Figure 2 shows tropospheric ozone in the CCMI models, and illustrates the diversity amongst the models.
+Despite most of the models using ozone precursor emissions following the REF-C1 recommendations (see Section 2.3), they simulate vastly different representations of tropospheric ozone.
+A few of the models are closely related; for example the CESM1 models, WACCM and CAM4-chem, are essentially the same model in terms of tropospheric ozone.
 They differ only in the height of the model lid, which is 140 km for WACCM and 40 km for CAM4-Chem.
 ACCESS and NIWA-UKCA can also be considered the same model for the REF-C1 experiment; although a coupled ocean was used for most of NIWA-UKCA's CCMI simulations, for the REF-C1 experiment they used the same prescribed sea surface conditions (temperature and ice coverage) as ACCESS.
 Differences between ACCESS and NIWA-UKCA in the REF-C1 simulation, therefore, are likely related to issues with the different compilers used which may induce small differences in stochastic physics and tropospheric age of air (Dietmüller et al., 2018).

-The EMAC L47 and L90 models are also very similar; both have a model lid at 0.01 hPa (\sim 80 km), but they differ in the number of model levels between the surface and 0.01 hPa (47 and 90, respectively).
+The EMAC L47 and L90 models are also very similar; both have a model lid at 0.01 hPa (~80 km), but they differ in the number of model levels between the surface and 0.01 hPa (47 and 90, respectively).
 They also use different time steps.
+Interestingly, EMAC-L90 simulates a better representation of tropospheric column ozone than EMAC-L47, despite the fact that EMAC-L90 has three fewer model levels between the surface and 300 hPa than EMAC-L47 and a longer time step.
+The difference in tropospheric column ozone between the two models likely results from the increased vertical resolution around the tropopause in EMAC-L90, which has 11 levels between 300-100 hPa compared with 7 in EMAC-L47, meaning that EMAC-L90 better simulates stratosphere-troposphere exchange.

-Figure 7 shows the difference in tropospheric ozone between each of the CCMI models and OMI/MLS, and the root-mean-square error (RMSE) for the model-OMI/MLS difference.
-Alongside Fig. 6, Fig. 7 indicates clear outlying models in terms of tropospheric ozone.
-UMUKCA-UCAM simulates the smallest amount of tropospheric ozone (14.9 DU in the global mean, Fig. 6o), however it only contains one NMVOC (formaldehyde) and does not 'lump' NMVOCs together in the way that many other CCMs do.
+Figure 3 shows the difference in tropospheric ozone between each of the CCMI models and OMI/MLS, and the root-mean-square error (RMSE) for the model-OMI/MLS difference.
+Alongside Fig. 2, Fig. 3 indicates clear outlying models in terms of tropospheric ozone.
+UMUKCA-UCAM simulates the smallest amount of tropospheric ozone (14.9 DU in the global mean, Fig. 20), however it only contains one NMVOC (formaldehyde) and does not 'lump' NMVOCs together in the way that many other CCMI models do.
 This means that additional NMVOC source gases are not considered by substituting with represented species, such as e.g. in SOCOLv3, whereby additional NMVOCs are included in the form of CO.
-Of the CCMI models, SOCOLv3.0 simulates the largest global-mean tropospheric ozone column, of 40.2 DU (Fig. 6a).
-In ULAQ-CCM, the zonal bands of large ozone abundances at northern and southern midlatitudes are related to the model's coarse horizontal resolution (5.6°×5.6°), which affects surface fluxes and tropospheric transport (Orbe et al., 2018).
+Of the CCMI models, SOCOLv3.0 simulates the largest global-mean tropospheric ozone column, of 40.2 DU (Fig. 2a).
+SOCOLv3.0's tropospheric ozone bias is investigated further in Section 3.2.
+In ULAQ-CCM, the zonal bands of large ozone abundances at northern and southern midlatitudes are related to the model's coarse horizontal resolution $(5.6^{\circ} \times 5.6^{\circ})$, which affects surface fluxes and tropospheric transport (Orbe et al., 2018).